 Why is the Government Introducing Payday Super?

-According to Treasury estimates, billions of dollars of super go unpaid each year due to late payments or non-compliance.
 By aligning super payments with payroll cycles, the government expects to:

-- Reduce unpaid super
+- reduce unpaid super

-- Improve employee retirement savings
+- improve employee retirement savings

-- Increase transparency for employees
+- increase transparency for employees

-- Simplify compliance monitoring for the ATO
+- simplify compliance monitoring for the ATO

 What This Means for Employers